-Notes to the Consolidated Financial Statements (expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements (expressed in Canadian dollars) Years ended May 31, 2013, 2012 and 2011

 (g) Intangible assets (continued):

 (iv) Clinical trial expenses:

 Clinical trial expenses are a component of the Company's research and development costs.
 These expenses include fees paid to contract research organizations, clinical sites, and other organizations who conduct development activities on the Company's behalf.
 The amount of clinical trial expenses recognized in a period related to clinical agreements are based on estimates of the work performed using an accrual basis of accounting.
 These estimates incorporate factors such as patient enrolment, services provided, contractual terms, and prior experience with similar contracts.